open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

 We recommend you designate a new directory for your work at OLE.
 This puts all of your OLE related repositories in one place and enables you to be organized and efficient.

 To do this, you could make a new folder directly through your OS GUI.
-Or you could open `Terminal`(macOS), `cmd`(Windows), or `shell`(Linux) and use the following commands: (Note the commands should be identical on all three operating systems)
+Or you could open `Terminal`(macOS or Ubuntu), `cmd`(Windows) and use the following commands: (Note the commands should be identical on all three operating systems)

 ```bash
 cd Desktop